knutwalker/env-logger/README.md

 [ci-url]: https://github.com/knutwalker/env-logger
 [license-badge]: https://img.shields.io/badge/license-MIT-blue.svg?style=shield

-A pretty and simple logger for Zig, inspired by [pretty_env_logger](https://github.com/seanmonstar/pretty-env-logger).
+A pretty logger for Zig, inspired by [pretty_env_logger](https://github.com/seanmonstar/pretty-env-logger).

 The logger works together with the `std.log` API.
 It provides a `logFn` function that can be set to your `std.Options`.